KTStephano/peaches-bot.docs/tutorials/tutorial03.markdown

 # Modifying slash command permissions

 After a command has been created, it's possible to manage its permissions from within Discord itself.
-To do this, in your server go to `Server Settings`, then `Integrations`, then find Peaches.
+To do this, in your server go to `Server Settings`, then `Integrations`, then find `Peaches`.
 From here you can click on the commands and edit the permissions.
 Here is an example of editing the hello command from the first tutorial:

 ![permissions](/peaches-bot.docs/assets/t03/permissions.png)